Generate and Examine Structured Text Code

 Select a target IDE.

-Configure the subsystem as described in Prepare Model for Structured Text Generation.
+Configure the subsystem by preparing your model for structured text code generation.
+For more information, see Prepare Model for Structured Text Generation.

 Generate code for the subsystem: